Reuters reporters jailed in Myanmar freed from prison after more than 500 days | CBC News

 Reuters reporters jailed in Myanmar freed from prison after more than 500 days

-Wa Lone and Kyaw Soe Oo and colleagues won a Pulitzer Prize for International Reporting
+Wa Lone and Kyaw Soe Oo and colleagues won Pulitzer Prize for International Reporting

 Two Reuters journalists jailed in Myanmar after they were convicted of breaking the Official Secrets Act walked free from a prison on the outskirts of Yangon on Tuesday after spending more than 500 days behind bars, witnesses said.